AI-generated text boundary detection with RoFT: Detailed experimental results

 \section{Detailed experimental results}

 In this section, we provide additional statistics and visualizations regarding our experimental results.
-First, Figure~\ref{fig:perp_by_sent_by_label} visualizes the changes in perplexities for sentences from the texts in \emph{RoFT-chatgpt} by their labels.
+Figure~\ref{fig:perp_by_sent_by_label} visualizes the changes in perplexities for sentences from the texts in \emph{RoFT-chatgpt} by their labels.
 We make the following observations.

 First, perplexities of the first couple of sentences across all texts are quite high, and the average perplexity of sentences decreases by the end of the text.
 This is probably due to the fact that for the words of the first sentences the length of the text prefix is not enough for a stable calculation of perplexity.
 One solution to mitigate this effect and hence make perplexity-based classifiers more stable might be to generate new prefixes for the text using some generative model (e.g. \emph{gpt-3.5}) and calculate perplexities of original text words using this generated prefix.
 We leave this idea for further research.

-Second, there is no evident spike of perplexity at the start of the fake text.
-This is an additional indication for the fact that artificial text boundary detection may be a far harder problem than artificial text detection by classifying full texts into real and fake.

-Third, Figure~\ref{fig:heatmaps}a visualizes the coefficients of a logistic regression model trained on sentence perplexities from the \emph{RoFT-chatgpt} dataset (\emph{Perplexity + LogRegr} rows in the tables).
+Figure \ref{fig:heatmaps} visualizes the coefficients of a logistic regression model trained on sentence perplexities from the \emph{RoFT-chatgpt} dataset (\emph{Perplexity + LogRegr} rows in the tables).
 We can see a distinct pattern in this figure.
-For the label \emph{k}, which means that the first fake sentence in the text is the (\emph{k+1})st, the highest value of the coefficient is the \emph{k}th one, and the lowest one is often the (\emph{k+2})nd.
-This could mean that the model is ``searching'' for a sudden drop of perplexity at a point where the fake part is starting.
-This fits together well with the idea that GPT-2 sees text generated by a similar model (GPT-3.5-turbo) as a more ``natural'' one than real human-produced text.
+For the label \emph{$k$}, which means that the first fake sentence in the text is the (\emph{$k+1$})st, the highest value of the coefficient are \emph{$k$}th and \emph{$k_{10}$}th ones, and the lowest ones are often (\emph{$k+2$})nd and (\emph{$k+12$})th.
+This could mean that the model is ``searching'' for a sudden drop of mean and variance of perplexity at a point where the fake part is starting.
+This fits together well with the idea that language model (Phi-1.5) trained on data from another model (GPT-3.5 version) see text generated by this model as a more ``natural'' one than real human-produced text.
 Therefore, perplexity often drops at the point where fake text begins, and logistic regression can pick up this effect and use it as a decision rule.

-Finally, Figure~\ref{fig:heatmaps}b visualizes the confusion matrix on the test set of a gradient boosting regressor trained on the original RoFT dataset.
-We can see that its predictions are highly concentrated around the center labels (3-6), although MSE scores of the gradient boosting regressor on both in-domain and out-of-domain sets are in top-2 among other approaches for almost any test set (Tables~\ref{tbl:results-1} and~\ref{tbl:results-2}).
-This suggests that further research on the errors of different models on different data subsets is needed.